Sarada Devi

-Sarada Devi was born in Jayrambati, a village in present-day Bankura District in the state of West Bengal, India.
-She was married to Ramakrishna in 1859 when she was only five years old and Ramakrishna was 23 years old, but remained with her family until she was 18, when she joined Ramakrishna at Dakshineswar Kali temple.
+Sarada Devi was born at Joyrambati, a village that became part of Bankura District in the state of West Bengal, India.
+She was married to Ramakrishna in 1859 when she was only five years old and Ramakrishna was 23 years old, but remained with her family until she was 18 years old, when she joined Ramakrishna at Dakshineswar Kali temple.
 According to her biographers, both lived "lives of unbroken continence, showing the ideals of a householder and of the monastic ways of life".
 After Ramakrishna's death, Sarada Devi stayed most of the time either at Joyrambati or at the Udbodhan office, Calcutta.
-The disciples of Ramakrishna regarded her as their own mother, and after their guru's death looked to her for advice and encouragement.
+The disciples of Ramakrishna addressed her as their own mother, and after their guru's death looked to her for advice and encouragement.
 The followers of the Ramakrishna movement and a large section of devotees across the world worship Sarada Devi as an incarnation of the Adi Parashakti or the Divine Mother.